Skip to content

 You probably don't need a software development company if an off-the-shelf product covers 90% of your need, if you're validating a business idea that a spreadsheet or no-code tool could test more cheaply, or if software is so central to your business that the team should ultimately be in-house.

-Hiring one makes sense when the software is specific to how your business works, when you need senior engineering experience without a year of recruiting, when an existing system needs rescuing or modernising, or when your in-house team needs extra capacity for a defined push.
+Hiring one makes sense when the software is specific to how your business works, when you need senior engineering experience without a year of recruiting, when an existing system needs rescuing or modernising, or when your in-house team needs extra capacity for a defined push — often through IT staff augmentation.
 The honest version of this advice is something a good vendor will tell you themselves — including the "you don't need us yet" part.
+If you do decide to engage one, our checklist on how to choose a software development company walks through exactly what to evaluate.

 Talk to Silver Hamster